Child Tax Credit: What Will The Revised Credit Mean For Families?

 “It’s a lot more generous,” according to Stephen Nuñez, the Lead Researcher on Guaranteed Income at the Jain Family Institute, an applied research organization in the social sciences.
 (Nuñez studies cash welfare policy, that includes field work to answer policy-relevant questions about the social safety net.)
 “It’s fully refundable, and it no longer has a work requirement.
 So that means that it is going to be particularly important for the poorest households, those who earn nothing, or who earn less than $2,500 a year in taxable income.
 There have been some simulations, some analyses of this particular plan that suggest that these changes are enough on their own to cut the child poverty rate in the United States by somewhere around 40 percent.”

 “So it’s actually a huge impact on child poverty in the United States, Nuñez continues.
 “And this is consistent with what we’ve seen happen in other countries that have also introduced something like a child allowance.
 So, this kind of policy, although it’s implemented and administered in different ways in different countries, is fairly common.
 It exists in Canada, it exists in the UK, in Germany, and other places in the world.
-And, in those places, it has had very similar results, cutting child poverty by a third or by 50 percent, relative to the baseline.”READ MORE: Annette Nance-Holt Confirmed As Chicago's First Black Female Fire Commissioner
+And, in those places, it has had very similar results, cutting child poverty by a third or by 50 percent, relative to the baseline.”READ MORE: Chicago Police Officer, Evan Solano, Who Fatally Shot 22-Year-Old Anthony Alvarez, Stripped Of Police Powers

 What Will It Do For Families?